How to Track Expenses – Best Tools and Apps to Use In 2025

 • Time-bound: Set a clear deadline (e.g., reach your savings goal in 10 months).

-Using SMART helps turn vague ideas like “I want to save more” into clear, realistic goals you can actually stick to and helps when you’re thinking about how to keep track of expenses toward your goals.
+Using SMART helps turn vague ideas like “I want to save more” into clear, realistic goals you can actually stick to, and it helps when you’re thinking about how to keep track of expenses toward your goals.

 When learning how to track expenses, it’s important to pick a method that suits your lifestyle and comfort level with technology.
 Below is a quick comparison of the three most common options: